 The first variant listed, rs7231584, is in the LDLRAD4 gene.
 This is an LDL cholesterol receptor gene, also known as C18orf1.[ref]

-One connection between LDLRAD4 and viral infections is that LDLRAD4 has been shown to impact TGF-β, which is a pro-inflammatory cytokine.
+One connection between LDLRAD4 and viral infections shows LDLRAD4 impacting the pro-inflammatory cytokine, TGF-β.
 TGF-beta also may be important in fibrosis in the lung tissue.[ref][ref]

 The rs7231584 variant is not found in 23andMe or AncestryDNA data, nor are there any other studies on that variant.
 Carrying the more common allele for this variant increased the relative risk of COVID-19 by 60%.
 (Another way of looking at it is that the less common variant protected against infection.)